umdevelopera/um-account-tabs/readme.txt

 * Ability to restrict custom account tabs for specific user roles.
 * Ability to embed a profile form into the custom account tab.

+= Documentation & Support =

+This is a free extension created for the community.
+The Ultimate Member team does not provide support for this extension.
+Open new issue in the GitHub repository if you face a problem: https://github.com/umdevelopera/um-account-tabs/issues

 == Installation ==

+Download ZIP file from GitHub or Google Drive.
+You can find download links here: https://github.com/umdevelopera/um-account-tabs

 You can install this plugin from the ZIP file as any other plugin.
 Follow this instruction: https://wordpress.org/support/article/managing-plugins/#upload-via-wordpress-admin

-= Documentation & Support =

-This is a free extension created for the community.
-The Ultimate Member team does not provide any support for this extension.
-Open new issue in the GitHub repository if you face a problem: https://github.com/umdevelopera/um-account-tabs/issues

 == Changelog ==